Consultant Physiotherapy roles can positively impact patient care, organisational performance and local research culture.

 Scotland

 Scotland operates a centralised system to support clinical research in Scotland and improve quality, efficiency and co-ordination.
 Working on a pan-Scotland basis a responsive infrastructure has been implemented to encourage researchers to bring studies to Scotland and ensure that obtaining R&D permission is a smooth and rapid process.
-You can find out more HERE.
+You can find out more on the NHS Scotland website.

 This centralised system offers several advantages: